inspire-eu-validation/metadata/README.md

 Figure 1.
 Structure of metadata conformance classes.
 Source: [TG MD](ref_TG_MD) pag.
 27.

 The conformance class at one level is dependents of the above levels.
-For instance, to satisfy conformance class 6 (CC6), the CC5, CC3 and common requirements must be satisfaied too.
+For instance, to satisfy conformance class 6 (CC6), the CC5, CC3 and Common requirements must be met too.

 ## External document references